benjamindkilleen/benjamindkilleen.github.io/_drafts/david-lyons.md

 On the other hand, I remember David Lyons.

-On the first day, Prof. Lyons reviewed the syllabus.
+Prof. Lyons spent the first day of class much like any .

 -------------------------------------------------------------------------------